PowerLoom/deploy/README.md

     - While we have __included__ a node in our autobuild docker setup, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.
     - 3rd party IPFS services that provide default IFPS interface like Infura are now supported.
 4. RPC URL for `Ethereum mainnet`.
 We recommend running a full geth node to save costs and to stick to ethos of decentralization! :)
-> Our default (lite mode) setup is designed to work well with a free plan on any of the RPC providers like [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. It even works with Ankr's [public endpoint](https://rpc.ankr.com/eth) but we recommend signing up to track usage.
-For those interested in exploring the the full setup, we can also arrange for a special pan through our partners such as BlockVigil.
+> This pretest simulation setup is designed to only work with a paid plans on any of the RPC providers like [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. Please reach out to us if none of the options are viable.

-## For snapshotters
+## For snapshotters (pretask simulation only)

 1. Clone the repository for pretask simulation.